westerndigitalcorporation/pt-tools/README.md

 ## Requirements

-The following packages must be installed prior to compiling *cdladm*.
+The following packages must be installed prior to compiling *pt-tools*.

 * autoconf
 * autoconf-archive